 “With social media, the opportunity for the comparison complex is more frequent,” says Preston Cherry, a certified financial planner (CFP) and incoming president of the Financial Therapy Association.
 “It’s at our fingertips every day and every second.”

 This rings even truer these days thanks to payment apps like Venmo, and its controversial public feed that lets people see detailed payment information for any user that hasn’t turned their settings to “private.”
-Sites like Refinery29 have also piggybacked off our collective curiosities with user-submitted money diaries chronicle every dollar a person spends over a set period of time.
+Sites like Refinery29 have also piggybacked off our collective curiosities with user-submitted money diaries that chronicle every dollar a person spends over a set period of time.
 (The Refinery29 series has been so well-received since launching in 2016 that the site has since published an anthology of the most popular submissions.)

 It’s hard to tell whether this type of content was born out of demand, or if it just amplified it.
 Regardless, it could be changing the way people think about money, experts say.